-- 3.2 The Order is made under section 226(1)(a) of the Town and Country Planning Act 1990 (as amended by section 99 Planning and Compulsory Purchase Act 2004) and the Acquisition of Land Act 1981 (as amended) to secure the development, re-development and improvement of the area. - 3.3 The re-development of the area through the proposed Phase 1 extension of the Industrial Estate (which shall add 2.27 hectares of industrial land and approx. 14,000 square metres of extra floorspace) is intended to deliver on the site allocation in the Core Strategy as a Strategic Employment Site, thereby bringing clear social, economic and environmental benefits to the area.
+- 3.1 Upon confirmation, the Order shall permit the compulsory acquisition of 19.19 hectares of land in total, which is located adjacent to the Industrial Estate in order to facilitate the Phase 2 extension to the Industrial Estate as shown on the Location Plan (Document 2). - 3.2 The Order is made under section 226(1)(a) of the Town and Country Planning Act 1990 (as amended by section 99 Planning and Compulsory Purchase Act 2004) and the Acquisition of Land Act 1981 (as amended) to secure the development, re-development and improvement of the area. - 3.3 The re-development of the area through the proposed Phase 2 extension of the Industrial Estate (which shall add 19.19 hectares of industrial land (9.03ha developable) and approx 36,000 square metres of extra floorspace) is intended to deliver on the site allocation in the Core Strategy as a Strategic Employment Site, whilst consolidating benefits of any Phase 1 extension (including environmental improvements) thereby bringing clear social, and economic benefit to the area.
 The proposal would be likely to deliver social benefits, because it is located in an area of relative deprivation, namely Briefield and Nelson, and workers are likely to spend in the local economy.
-The extension should provide economic benefit through provision of greater employment on the Industrial Estate, and it is anticipated that many of these jobs will also benefit local residents2, as well as bringing a strategic benefit to the area being located as it is within the M65 Growth Corridor.
-The clustering of businesses within an extended Industrial Estate should increase the capacity to deliver agglomeration benefits to businesses as they profit from access to local labour markets through the proximity of the M65, cheaper public goods (such as access to high speed broadband) and derive benefit from local knowledge spillovers, as businesses within the site are located within close proximity enabling the exchange of technical knowledge and expertise.
-It has been proven that these agglomeration benefits are key to delivering successful economic growth3.
-The extension would be likely to be delivered so as to produce environmental benefit, being developed in a way which is sympathetic to both the Green Belt and the topography of the site (see paragraph 6.1 below).
-Furthermore, although it is estimated that the
+The extension should provide economic benefit through provision of greater employment on the Industrial Estate, and it is anticipated that many of these jobs will also benefit local residents2, as well as bringing a strategic benefit to the area - being located as it is within the M65 Growth Corridor.
+The clustering of businesses within

 2 The 2011 Census showed that 49.5% of workers within the Borough travel less than 0.5km to work compared with 19% across the UK.
 It is therefore likely in accordance with these trends that local workers will be attracted to fill jobs available within the new industrial units, although it is accepted that the specific position will be dictated by workers having the required skills profile to take new positions.
-(This is also why the improvement of the skills base is also a key priority for the borough).
+(This is also why the improvement of the skills base is also a key priority for the Borough).
 '2011 Census: Method of Travel to Work' (Published by the Office of National Statistics, 2014).